FreeCAD/FPA/handbook/corporate/aisbl_guide.md

 #### Social report

 Non-profit organisations that employ an average of 20 or more staff per year, including small non-profit organisations, must draw up a social balance sheet.

+## Employment and contracting

+AISBLs can contract workers, either as **independent workers** or **employee workers**.

+Warning, a member of the AISBL being contracted as a worker (independent or employee) can often be seen as a conflict of interests.
+Such situations need to be extremely well and clearly formulated and written.

+#### Employee workers

+Contracting **employees** requires a large amount of [administrative procedures](http://vieassociative.be/sites/default/files/20150819-formalites-administratives-engager-travailleur.pdf) (FR), mainly register to different social security levels and contract an insurance against work damages.
+An employee contract can be full or part time, and with no time limit or with a certain time frame, for a certian kind of tasks or not.
+Part of employment boost measures, Belgium offers several kinds of helps to employers.

+#### Independent workers

+An AISBL can contract an independent worker without any regulation or inscription.
+However, in this case, all the burden of taxes, social securities and everything else is the responsability of the worker.
+It is therefore important that the worker shows their compliance to this.
+It is usually done by issuing an **invoice** where details over the worker's social security or tax inscription are given, which could allow the AISBL to check that the worker is indeed in order with their tax administration.